Jason-xu96/AIBO-Chatbot/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-type in their questions and press ‘send’ once they are done.
+Type in your question one at a time in the input box and press ‘enter’.

 ### `npm test`